Sitefinity/feather-widgets/README.md

 The Feather Project
 =======

-This repository contains custom MVC widgets which are part of the [Feather project](http://projectfeather.sitefinity.com).
+This repository contains custom MVC widgets which are part of [Project Feather](http://projectfeather.sitefinity.com).

 # Related Repositories